sul-cidr/mime/README.md

 docker compose up
 ```

+(`VIDEO_SRC_FOLDER` is the only value that must be supplied -- it is suggested that other values be left as above.)

 All being well, the UI should be now available at `http://localhost:8080/`.

+## just

+A [`justfile`](./justfile) is provided to simplify some commands -- if you have [`just`](https://github.com/casey/just) installed, execute `just` from the repository working folder to see a list of available commands.

 ## Updating

 Update the codebase with `git pull`.
-If dependencies are modified, `docker compose up --build` should be used to ensure the images are rebuilt with the new dependencies are available inside the images.
+If dependencies are modified, `docker compose build` (or `just build`) should be used to ensure the images are rebuilt with the new dependencies are available inside the images.

 ## Accessing remotely